 Linderoth is most known for his work about game perception from an ecological perspective, where he argues that games have very specific conditions for learning.
 How and what you learn from a game are deeply embedded in the specific game design of a certain game.
 Jonas claims that when the development of persistent avatars are based on time investment instead of skill the player can progress in the game under the "illusion of learning".

-Linderoth teaches in the courses Educational Game Design, Advanced Educational Game Design, Games and Simulations as Learning Environments and the forthcomming course Using Games in Education.
+Linderoth teaches in the courses Educational Game Design, Advanced Educational Game Design, Games and Simulations as Learning Environments and the course Game based learning in educational environments.

 For Linderoth’s talks see: